eleda77/eleda77.github.io/docs/vocab_list.md

 **seigniorage** - profit made by a government by issuing currency, especially the difference between the face value of coins and their production costs; the Crown's right to a percentage on bullion brought to a mint for coining; a thing claimed by a sovereign or feudal superior as a prerogative

 **selachian** - any of the classified group (Selachii) of cartilaginous fishes that includes the existing sharks and dogfishes among others

 **semiosis** - the process of signification in language or literature

+**senescence** - the condition or process of deterioration with age

 **seraglio** - the women's apartments (harem) in an Ottoman palace

+**sere** - dry or withered

 **serried** - (of rows of people or things) standing close together

 **sgurr** - a high sharp-pointed hill or a large conical hill

 **shabrack** - a cavalry saddlecloth used in European armies

+**shagreen** - sharkskin used as a decorative material or, for its natural rough surface of pointed scales, as an abrasive; a kind of untanned leather with a rough granulated surface

 **sheel** - to shell; to take off the husk or outer covering of (alternate spelling of 'shell')